2017-2022 Strategic Framework

 In September 2017, WFD marked its 25th anniversary with the launch of a new Strategic Framework.
-This will guide the development of the Foundation until 2022.
+This guided the development of the Foundation until 2022.

 WFD’s vision is the universal establishment of legitimate and effective, multi-party democracy.
 Delivering on this vision is beyond the scope of any individual organisation.
 Democratic processes are shaped by many actors including citizens and social movements, government, political parties, media, civil society organisations, universities, private sector organisations, and traditional authorities.